visionmedia/masteringnode/chapters/fs.md

       console.log("file write complete");
     });

   A file can also be unwatched using the fs.unwatchFile method call.
-This is used once watching of a file is no longer required.
+This is used once monitoring of a file is no longer required.

 ## Nodejs Docs for further reading

-  The node api [docs](http://nodejs.org/api.html#file-system-106) are very detailed and list all the possible filesystem commands possible when working with Nodejs.
+  The node api [docs](http://nodejs.org/api.html#file-system-106) are very detailed and list all the possible filesystem commands available when working with Nodejs.